 In 1995, Fishburne went down in the record books again when he became the first African-American to play the title role of Othello on-screen.
 That same year, he made his off-Broadway debut as both playwright and director of Riff Raff, the story of an African-American con man's relationship with a white junkie.
 He made bad choice with the detestable Fled in 1996, but reassured his footing the following year with his performance as captain of a rescue-salvage vessel in Event Horizon, and with his portrayal of legendary Harlem underworld godfather Ellsworth "Bumpy" Johnson in Hoodlum.
 The year 1999 brought him a co-starring role alongside Keanu Reeves in the blockbuster sci-fi film The Matrix, that spawned two sequels.
 He continues to star in major motion pictures such as Mystic River (2003), for which he shared a Best Ensemble Cast award from the Boston Society of Film Critics and a Screen Actors Guild nomination.

 By 2002, Fishburne was divorced from his first wife and had married actress Gina Torres, who played Cas in the two Matrix sequels.
 At the 2006 ShoWest Convention, he won a Special Award for "Distinguished Decade of Achievement in Film."
 In 2008, he joined the cast of CSI: Crime Scene Investigation as Dr. Raymond Langston.
 Fishburne appeared in The Colony (2013) alongside Bill Paxton and Kevin Zegers and in Man of Steel (2013) with Henry Cavill and Amy Adams.
-More recently, he starred in Batman v Superman: Dawn of Justice (2016) before playing a supporting role in the sci-fi thriller Passengers (2016).
+In 2016, he starred in Batman v Superman: Dawn of Justice (2016) before playing a supporting role in the sci-fi thriller Passengers (2016).
 His latest credit is John Wick: Chapter 2 (2017).